wader/jqjq/README.md

 jq implementation of [jq](https://github.com/stedolan/jq)

-> [!WARNING]
-> This project is mostly for learning, experimenting and fun.

 Why?
 It started when researching how to write decoders in jq for [fq](https://github.com/wader/fq) which ended up involving some AST rewriting and walking and then it escalated a bit.

-But it's also a great way to show that jq is a very expressive, capable and neat language!
+It's also a great way to show that jq is a very expressive, capable and neat language!

-You can try and play around with jqjq using [jqplay.org](https://jqplay.org/s/nQQg2jV7vH5).
+You can play around with it using this [jqplay snippet](https://jqplay.org/s/nQQg2jV7vH5).

 ### Use via `jqjq` wrapper